 We populate the DM spikes extracting the initial positions and velocities of 20k particles (or 25k for the highest $\gamma$ value, see \cref{sec:app:simulations}).
 The number of particles, in combination with the total spike mass, determines the resolution of the simulation.
 Since we keep the number of particles fixed and the total mass increases with $\gamma$, low-$\gamma$ spikes are better resolved.
 Velocities are initialised self-consistently through the Eddington inversion method (see Ref.~\cite{Kavanagh:2024lgq} for a complete discussion of the initialisation procedure).
 The masses $M_\star$ and $\MBH$ are set to the central values in reported Table~\ref{tab:observations}.
 The star is initialised on a circular orbit; its orbital speed is obtained from the observed period and radius, which are set to the central values in Table~\ref{tab:observations}.

-We vary the spike index $\gamma$ between 1.9 and 2.45, with a step of 0.05.
+We vary the spike index $\gamma$ between 1.9 and 2.45, with a step of 0.05\footnote{In the case of Systems B and C, this range includes a few values of $\gamma$ already ruled out by the estimate depicted in Fig.~\ref{fig:disruption_timescale}.}.
 For each value of $\gamma$, we generate 16 different realisations of the spike.
 We follow the evolution of each realisation for 6000 orbits.
 The positions and velocity of the BH and star are saved at fixed time step intervals every 10 orbits, together with the radially binned density distribution of DM particles.
 More technical details on the simulations are given in \cref{sec:app:simulations}.